huggingface/blog/duckdb-nsql-7b.md

 Developers are increasingly recognizing these applications' potential benefits, particularly in enhancing core tasks such as scriptwriting, web development, and, now, interfacing with data.
 Historically, crafting insightful SQL queries for data analysis was primarily the domain of data analysts, SQL developers, data engineers, or professionals in related fields, all navigating the nuances of SQL dialect syntax.
 However, with the advent of AI-powered solutions, the landscape is evolving.
 These advanced models offer new avenues for interacting with data, potentially streamlining processes and uncovering insights with greater efficiency and depth.

 What if you could unlock fascinating insights from your dataset without diving deep into coding?
-To glean valuable information, one would need to craft a specialized SELECT statement, considering which columns to display, the source table, filtering conditions for selected rows, aggregation methods, and sorting preferences.
-This traditional approach involves a sequence of commands: SELECT, FROM, WHERE, GROUP, and ORDER.
+To glean valuable information, one would need to craft a specialized `SELECT` statement, considering which columns to display, the source table, filtering conditions for selected rows, aggregation methods, and sorting preferences.
+This traditional approach involves a sequence of commands: `SELECT`, `FROM`, `WHERE`, `GROUP`, and `ORDER`.

 But what if you’re not a seasoned developer and still want to harness the power of your data?
 In such cases, seeking assistance from SQL specialists becomes necessary, highlighting a gap in accessibility and usability.

-This is where groundbreaking advancements in AI, particularly Language Model (LLM) technology, step in to bridge the divide.
+This is where groundbreaking advancements in AI, LLM technology, step in to bridge the divide.
 Imagine conversing with your data effortlessly, simply stating your information needs in plain language and having the model translate your request into a query.

 In recent months, significant strides have been made in this arena.
-MotherDuck and Numbers Station unveiled their latest innovation: DuckDB-NSQL-7B, a state-of-the-art LLM designed specifically for DuckDB SQL.
+[MotherDuck](https://motherduck.com/) and [Numbers Station](https://numbersstation.ai/) unveiled their latest innovation: [DuckDB-NSQL-7B](https://huggingface.co/motherduckdb/DuckDB-NSQL-7B-v0.1), a state-of-the-art LLM designed specifically for [DuckDB SQL](https://duckdb.org/).
 What is this model’s mission?
 To empower users with the ability to unlock insights from their data effortlessly.

-Initially fine-tuned from Meta’s original Llama-2–7b model using a broad dataset covering general SQL queries, DuckDB-NSQL-7B underwent further refinement with DuckDB text-to-SQL pairs.
-Notably, its capabilities extend beyond crafting SELECT statements; it can generate a wide range of valid DuckDB SQL statements, including official documentation and extensions, making it a versatile tool for data exploration and analysis.
+Initially fine-tuned from Meta’s original [Llama-2–7b](https://huggingface.co/meta-llama/Llama-2-7b) model using a broad dataset covering general SQL queries, DuckDB-NSQL-7B underwent further refinement with DuckDB text-to-SQL pairs.
+Notably, its capabilities extend beyond crafting `SELECT` statements; it can generate a wide range of valid DuckDB SQL statements, including official documentation and extensions, making it a versatile tool for data exploration and analysis.

-In this article, we will learn how to create deal with text2sql task using DuckDB-NSQL-7B model, Hugging Face datasets server API for parquet files and duckdb.
+In this article, we will learn how to create deal with text2sql task using DuckDB-NSQL-7B model, Hugging Face datasets server API for parquet files and duckdb for data retrieval.

 <p align="center">
  <img src="https://huggingface.co/datasets/HuggingFaceTB/documentation-images/resolve/main/duckdb-nsql-7b/text2sql-flow.png" alt="text2sql flow" style="width: 90%; height: auto;"><br>